flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/health_probes.md

 ---
 title: "Configure Health Probes"
-description: "How OSM handles application health probes work and what to do if they fail"
+description: "How osm-edge handles application health probes work and what to do if they fail"
 aliases: "/docs/application_health_probes"
 type: "docs"
 ---